 Repeat row 3 until you reach 7” or your desired size.

-LAST ROW: Insert your hook under both loops (front and back loops, see picture below) and into the unworked loop from row below.
+LAST ROW: Insert your hook under both loops (front and back loops, see picture below) and into the unworked loop from the row below.
 Slip stitch through all the loops.
 You can watch the video below for visual guidance.

 Fasten off and weave in all ends.